lossless-jpg/data/README.md

 **Blurring** (or drawing over a face/etc for privacy reasons) should only affect the blurred area and the blocks directly around it.
 The rest of the picture should be left intact.
 This [can](https://photo.stackexchange.com/a/71865/1498) be implemented with jpegtran: 1) Use lossless crop to split the picture into elementary JPEG blocks.
 2) Overwrite the blocks where blurring was applied (these blocks will obviously not be lossless).
 3) Use lossless join (["de-`crop`" then `drop`](https://stackoverflow.com/a/29615714/226958)) to put back the blocks together into a full picture and save it.

+# Should I care?

+## Quality

+If you are taking a picture of your grandpa or baby, then a tiny bit of quality loss will probably not bother you.
+On the other hand, if the picture is destined to have historical or encyclopedic value, then it is probably worth the effort trying to use lossless software.
+Next-century researchers analyzing a tiny detail of your picture might be thankful to have the real original pixels.

+## File size

+[JPEG tools have no idea what level of quality your picture has](https://photo.stackexchange.com/a/88186/1498).
+So when saving the file, they use an arbitrary quality, or sometimes let you choose using a slider.
+All outcomes are regrettable:
+- Choose a higher quality than needed: you get an unnecessarily bigger file size.
+- Choose a lower quality than needed: you get artefacts visible to the naked eye, the picture looks more "pixelated" and has wrong colors.
+- Even if you choose a similar quality setting, different tools have different algorithms, so you will probably end up with a bigger file of lower quality.

+Using lossless software elegantly solves these problems, keeping the same file size with no quality loss.

 # Help wanted

 Please do not hesitate to add more software, add information, add operations!